theangelsofwar/AIRE/README.md

 3. VACUUM = DELETE and AIRE api/delete/?id
 4. ETHER = GET ALL news Feed api/get
 5. PROFILE = get user profile api/get/?id
+6. MIST = Like an "AIRE", equvalent to "heart" , "like"

+Aire.sol
+ECHO-
+  increment echoCount to a specific aireId, while also appending the aireId's address to the entity's airePosts [] array entityId does not matter

   How is the Data Stored with Postgres on the Blockchain?
   - Use of IPFS(Interplanetary File Transfer) is peer to peer hosted, in the blockchain we are all each other's database.
 We will store each other's "AIREs" and everytime we post an "ECHO"(as in retweet) we re-reference the public hash address of that storage node.

-  - Becaues of the structure of the Blockchain, it is very difficult to tamper the truth of the data, as you need a majority of 51% to alter the true state.
+  - Because of the structure of the Blockchain, it is very difficult to tamper the truth of the data, as you need a majority of 51% to alter the true state.

+  “Let us advance on Chaos and the Dark”
+― Ralph Waldo Emerson, Self-Reliance